 The DLM Performance Level Descriptors (PLDs) provide an overview of the knowledge, skills, and understandings demonstrated by students at specific levels of performance on DLM assessments.
 Not every student will demonstrate the skills described in each level.
 Rather, the Performance Level Descriptors provide descriptions of the types of knowledge, skills, and understandings that are typically demonstrated on DLM assessments by students at each level.

 DLM Performance Level Descriptors in English Language Arts

 DLM Performance Level Descriptors in Science

 Optional Resources For Educators

 An extensive list of resources for educators is available on the Delaware DLM website.
 Some of the educator resources include learning maps, tested essential elements lists, testlet information, videos, and professional development links.

 Dynamic Learning Maps ® (DLM ® ) assessments are designed for students with the most significant cognitive disabilities for whom general state assessments are not appropriate, even with accommodations.
 DLM assessments offer these students a way to show what they know and can do in mathematics, English language arts, and science.
 Information about accessibility, development, content, the learning map model, examples of testlets, the parent interpretive guide, and administration may be found at

 March 12- May 18, 2018

 Contains the accessibility features policies and procedures for the DeSSA, DeSSA-Alt, WIDA Assessments and SAT.
-This version includes all of the appendices.
+The complete guide includes all of the appendices.
 The manual without appendices is available below.
-In addition the appendices are available as individual documents.
+In addition the guidelines are available by complete sections and as individual appendices.